Barnesmore Gap Trail

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Hunt routes, ideas, images and photos, are protected by copyright.
 Any copying/distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as numerous years of our hard work.

-Tired of having the same old team building events at pubs / restaurants?
+private detectiveTired of having the same old team-building events at pubs / restaurants?
 Looking for a new, fun, and very affordable idea for hen & stag days or a college / uni event?
 Then why not have a murder mystery themed event with one of our Whodunit Hunt trails!

-The cost per booklet of our walking Whodunit Hunts is £6.99 and (standard length) driving Whodunit Hunts is £7.99 if sent by email only (or Euro equivalent)… so very affordable for a team event!
+The cost per booklet of our walking Whodunit Hunts is £6.99 and (standard length) driving Whodunit Hunts is £7.99 if sent by email (or Euro equivalents)… so very affordable!
+Taster trails cost only £3.99!

-But we’ll give some discount for buying multiple copies of a Whodunit Hunt trail, depending on the number of copies needed.
-If you want us to print (on premium quality paper) and post your booklets then the discount will, at the least, offer you free printing and reduced or free postage.
+We give a discount for buying multiple Whodunit Hunt booklets, depending on the number of copies needed.
+If you want us to print (on premium quality paper) and post your booklets then the discount will, at the least, give you free printing and postage.

-For a team event we advise having teams of 2-3 people (although four is okay too) with one booklet per team.
-Booklets provided will have a unique case id allowing each team to submit an answer.
-After purchase, we’ll supply guidance on running your event and indicate the best place(s) for your teams to meet near the starting point of the chosen trail.
+For a team event we advise teams of 2-3 people (although four is doable too) with one booklet per team.
+Booklets provided will each have a unique case id for each team to submit an answer (and get clue help).
+After purchase, we supply guidance on running your event and indicate the best place(s) for your teams to meet near the starting point.

 The photo shows an example booklet.
 If printing the booklets yourself, click this printing link for guidance.

-Payment is by either card or Paypal – we’ll supply payment instructions when you’ve concluded the details of your event.
+Payment is by either card or Paypal – we’ll supply payment instructions when you’ve concluded the details of your event with us.

 To make an enquiry just fill in the form below and we’ll get back to you with a quote and any queries that we may have about your event.